My passion is to hold space for others to feel safe, playful and alive.

 Reclaiming freedom & sharing with others

 Reclaiming freedom of expression through feeling safe in my body has been a multi layered journey.
-I’ve continued to immerse myself in many embodied practices whilst working professionally to grow.
+I’ve continued to immerse myself in many embodied practices whilst working professionally.
 These include yoga, the Meisner technique, movement medicine practice with Internal Family Systems parts work, advanced breath work, somatic regulation, visualisation and wild swimming.

 In this continual, wonderful, sometimes messy exploration its always the journey that’s important.